KrystianGreblowski/personal-homepage/README.md

 ## Description

 This is a website about me.
-You can see the skills I've learnt and projects I've created.
-You can also contact me if you're interested in hiring me.
+You can see what skills I've learnt and what projects I've created.
+You can also get in touch with me if you're interested in hiring me.

-This is the website I created as part of a project for the YouCode Frontend Developer course.
+I created this website as part of a project for the YouCode Frontend Developer course.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was started with Create React App.

 ## Demo
 [Personal Homepage](https://krystiangreblowski.github.io/personal-homepage/)